-Home » Living with Celiac Disease » Gluten-Free in College
+Home » Living with Celiac Disease » Information for Students & Schools » Information for College Students

-While this case is not a law that all colleges and universities must follow, it provides great guidelines for other schools to follow.
-Among other things, here’s what the Lesley University settlement agreement required:
+While this case did not establish a law that all colleges and universities must adhere to, it provides guidelines for other schools to follow.
+According to the settlement, Lesley University agreed to, among other things:

 • Provide gluten-free and allergen-free food options in its dining hall food lines in addition to its standard meal options